AdobeDocs/experience-manager-cloud-service.en/help/assets/renditions.md

 ### Before you begin

 * You must be a licensed AEM Dynamic Media user.
-* Configure Dynamic Media Scene7 and Dynamic Media with OpenAPI to the AEM Assets cloud servive environment.
+* Configure Dynamic Media and Dynamic Media with OpenAPI capabilities to the AEM Assets cloud service environment.
 * Use [!UICONTROL Admin view] to set up:
     * [Smart Crop Image Profiles](/help/assets/dynamic-media/image-profiles.md#creating-image-profiles)
     * [Image presets](/help/assets/dynamic-media/managing-image-presets.md)

     You can [switch the view](/help/assets/assets-view-introduction.md#how-to-access-assets-view) later to preview dynamic renditions in the Assets view.
-* Approve the asset to view Dynamic Media with Open API renditions with its base URL(to copy).
+* Approve the asset to see the renditions of Dynamic Media with OpenAPI capabilities with its base URL(to copy).

-### View and download Dynamic Media Scene7 renditions {#view-download-dmscene7-renditions}
+### View and download Dynamic Media renditions {#view-download-dm-renditions}

-To download the renditions of the image assets processed with **Dynamic Media (Scene7 stack)** that have pre-created and applied image presets and smart crops, follow these steps:
+To download renditions of image assets processed with Dynamic Media, ensure the image asset has pre-created and applied image presets and smart crops.
+Then, follow these steps to download.

 1. Go to **[!UICONTROL Assets Management]** > **[!UICONTROL Assets]**.